 Cognitive Behavioral Therapy (CBT) is often the therapeutic intervention of choice for those with PTSD.
 CBT focuses on separating out and isolating the intrusive thoughts associated with the production of anxiety and any resulting behaviors.
 Stimuli that trigger thoughts that in turn promote adverse recollection and reaction are systematically exposed and, where possible, associated with positive responses rather than negative, traumatic ones.
 CBT helps the individual no longer need to avoid situations or places that remind them of the traumatic event.
 In most cases, CBT initially begins with one-to-one sessions and the use of a journal, audiotapes, or videotape by the client to record their thoughts and insights as they occur throughout each day.

-Group Therapy is often used either exclusively, or as a component of the overall treatment.
-Survivors are able to achieve some understanding and resolution of their trauma within the safety, cohesion, and empathy of a group of persons who truly understand how it is to feel the shame, guilt, rage, fear, doubt, and self condemnation of PTSD.
+Group Therapy is often used either exclusively or as a component of the overall treatment.
+Survivors can achieve some understanding and resolution of their trauma within the safety, cohesion, and empathy of a group of persons who truly understand how it is to feel the shame, guilt, rage, fear, doubt, and self-condemnation of PTSD.
 Not everyone will benefit from Group Therapy.
 Be alert for those clients that are too early in their recovery for exposure to a group setting, as well as for those who may never be ready for this step.

-Psychodynamic Psychotherapy is about exploring the emotional conflicts caused by a traumatic event, particularly as they relate to childhood and early life experiences.
-Through the retelling of the event from the perspective of one who experienced it, to a (and here is the key) calm, empathic, compassionate, nonjudgmental therapist, the survivor of the event is able to build self-esteem, confidence, better ways of thinking, coping, and living.
+Psychodynamic Psychotherapy is about exploring the emotional conflicts caused by a traumatic event, particularly as they relate to childhood and early life experiences.9 Through the retelling of the event from the perspective of one who experienced it, to a (and here is the key) calm, empathic, compassionate, nonjudgmental therapist, the survivor of the event can build self-esteem, confidence, better ways of thinking, coping, and living.
 Gentle guidance in this journey is offered as needed should the therapist feel the timing and ability to cope is right.

-Medication alone has a poor success rate.
-Medication in combination with therapeutic interventions has the best overall success.
+Medication may be useful in symptom suppression, yet alone has a poor success rate for overcoming PTSD.
+Medication in combination with therapeutic interventions has the best overall success rate.
 If you have a client on medication alone, please urge them to seek counseling or formal therapy.

-Only two medications are currently approved by the FDA for treatment of PTSD.
-These are the selective serotonin reuptake inhibitors (SSRIs) sertaline and paroxetine HCl.
-Consequently, the pharmacologic treatments offered for PTSD are largely composed of medications whose primary focus is in control of the symptoms of PTSD such as insomnia, anxiety, and depression (Alexander, 2012).
+Currently, the FDA approves only two medications for the treatment of PTSD.
+These are the selective serotonin reuptake inhibitors (SSRIs) sertraline and paroxetine HCl.
+Consequently, the pharmacologic treatments offered for PTSD are largely composed of medications whose primary focus is in control of the symptoms of PTSD such as insomnia, anxiety, and depression.

-Consensus favors early pharmacotherapy for PTSD, at the time of diagnosis of persistence of symptoms, e.g. symptom presence for at least four weeks following the initiating event.
-While the advantages of early pharmacologic intervention in traumatic stress have yet to be proven empirically, in theory addition of medication treatment as soon as possible may prevent symptom chronicity, and when effective, duration of pharmacotherapy should continue at least six months to a year in order to reduce relapse or reoccurrence of symptoms (Stein, April 16, 2012).
+Consensus opinion favors initiation of early pharmacotherapy for PTSD, at the time of diagnosis of the persistence of symptoms, e.g. symptom presence for at least four weeks following the initiating event.
+While the advantages of early pharmacologic intervention in traumatic stress have yet to be proven empirically, in theory, the addition of medication treatment as soon as possible may prevent symptom chronicity, and when effective, duration of pharmacotherapy should continue at least six months to a year to reduce relapse or reoccurrence of symptoms.10

-Sertaline and paroxetine, which have been FDA, approved for use in PTSD, along with other SSRIs form the first-line medication treatment for traumatic stress symptoms.
-Typically SSRIs are initiated at the low end of their therapeutic range and titrated up until positive response occurs.
+Sertraline and paroxetine, which have been FDA approved for use in PTSD, along with other SSRIs form the first-line medication treatment for traumatic stress symptoms.
+Typically, SSRIs are initiated at the low end of their therapeutic range and titrated up until a positive response occurs.
 Should no benefit be seen at six to eight weeks into treatment a different medication regimen, perhaps with serotonin-norepinephrine reuptake inhibitors (SNRIs) or other antidepressants should be considered.

-Atypical antipsychotics such as risperidone or olanzapine have shown some benefit in reducing PTSD symptoms in trials compared to placebo.
-When considering atypical antipsychotics as the primary or adjunct medication therapy, the general rule for antipsychotic administration of start low, go slow applies (Stein, April 16, 2012).
+Atypical antipsychotics such as risperidone or olanzapine have shown some benefit in reducing PTSD symptoms in trials compared to placebo.10 When considering atypical antipsychotics as the primary or adjunct medication therapy, the general rule for antipsychotic administration of “start low, go slow” applies.

-Ancillary pharmacology agents such as alpha-adrenergic receptor blockers, benzodiazepines, and mood stabilizers all show benefit, especially for instances where little or no benefit is gained with the use of SSRIs.
-Under current study by NIMH is the beta-blocker propranolol, which in anecdotal and small group studies has shown potential for disrupting the laying down of traumatic images in memory, and lessening the degree to which existing traumatic memories come to play in response to situational or emotional triggers (Poundja, 2012).
+Ancillary pharmacology agents such as alpha-adrenergic receptor blockers, benzodiazepines, and mood stabilizers all show benefit, especially for instances where little or no symptom control is gained with the use of SSRIs.
+Under current study by the National Institute of Mental Health (NIMH) is the beta-blocker propranolol, which in anecdotal and small group studies has shown potential for disrupting the laying down of traumatic images in memory and lessening the degree of which existing traumatic memories come to play in response to situational or emotional triggers.

 Feelings of fear, uncertainty, guilt, or dread following a life threatening, life altering traumatic event are completely normal.
 As our body processes the stress chemicals released by incidents of terror or times of horror, our mind seeks to cope as well.
 For most, a balance will eventually be restored, though the process is by no means easy and may not be quick.
 For some, perhaps as many as thirty percent, of those exposed to traumatic events, the balancing of mind, psyche, and emotion will take much longer.

-Treatment that uses both medication to help lessen symptoms and psychiatric therapy to help the mind accept and adjust to life after the event that is causing distress are, for most people, very helpful.
+Treatment that combines both medication to help lessen symptoms and psychiatric therapy to help the mind accept and adjust to life after the distress causing event are, for most people, very helpful.
 The use of coping skills provides means and methods to get through each day, one day at a time.